 Russian olive (Elaeagnus angustifolia) is a Eurasian tree originally introduced to North America as an ornamental plant.
 The tree is considered a desirable component of planted windbreaks in some semi-arid environments in the West.
 Since its introduction, Russian olive has spread from intentional plantings and invaded many riparian areas where it dominates the plant community causing serious ecological changes.
 Potential losses include wildlife, agriculture, and recreation.

 Managing Russian olive trees includes mechanical cutting, mowing or shredding followed by herbicide treatments.
-Cut stump or modified cut stump herbicide applications with Vastlan™ specialty herbicide applied immediately following mechanical removal, or with Garlon 4 Ultra applied prior to re-sprouting will control Russian olive (See Saltcedar and Russian Olive Management).
-However, if herbicide treatments are not applied during this timing window, Russian olive will regrow quickly from non-treated stumps.
+Application timing for cut stump or modified cut stump herbicide applications with Vastlan® specialty herbicide is immediately following mechanical removal.
+Garlon® 4 Ultra specialty herbicide has a wider application timing window, but must be applied prior to re-sprouting (See Saltcedar and Russian Olive Management).
+If herbicide treatments are not applied during this timing window, Russian olive will regrow quickly from non-treated stumps.

 Research conducted in Wyoming and Nebraska studied the effectiveness of various herbicides and application timing on Russian olive regrowth following mechanical removal.
 Objectives of the studies were to:

 - Identify an effective treatment for controlling Russian olive regrowth;